 Almost any organization is appropriate for an internship: private corporations, non-profits or NGOs, government agencies, schools, art galleries, medical offices, etc. As long as you are working on substantive, on-site projects that allow you to apply your academic knowledge and work toward fulfilling your pre-approved learning objectives, the internship site is valid.

 Yes.
 Although many students intern in the Northern Virginia/D.C. metropolitan area, students may intern all over the country and the world.
-INTS 290/390/490: Internships through the School of Integrative Studies are all on-line courses, so students are able to submit their class assignments electronically to their faculty mentor.
+INTS 290/390/490: Internships through the School of Integrative Studies are all on-line courses, so students are able to submit their class assignments electronically to their faculty mentor/Instructor to review.

 Yes, but bear in mind most internships are unpaid.
 However, if you are fortunate enough to find a paying internship, you may certainly accept it.